RedHatGov/devsecops-workshop-code/README.md

 #### playbooks/provision.yml

 This playbook will, given access to AWS keys for an administrator account on which Route53 is managing DNS, provision an OpenShift 4.x cluster using the latest installer for the specified major.minor release.
-Future plans for this playbook:

-- Implement provisioning for other CCSPs (TBD)
+Additionally, it will generate and apply LetsEncrypt certificates for both the API endpoint and the default certificate for the OpenShift Router.

 #### playbooks/devescops.yml